ChrisDuffley/stationPlaylist/readme.md

 ## Version 25.08/25.06.4-LTS

 * Removed "Status" from vertical column navigation options.
+* In columns explorer (Studio, Track Tool, Creator, Remote VT), NVDA will no longer anounce "blank" for empty colunn content (only column header will be announced).
 * In Track Tool, NVDA will no longer play a beep when moving through tracks, especially for tracks without an intro set.

 ## Version 25.07.1/25.06.3-LTS